Tiling dense hypergraphs: A general framework

 \subsection{Related work}

-Keevash and Mycroft~\cite{KM15} as well as Han~\cite{Han21} investigated similar phenomena in the setting of $k$-graphs.
+{Keevash and Mycroft~\cite{KM15} as well as Han~\cite{Han21} investigated similar phenomena in the setting of $k$-graphs.
 These results differ in their notion of robustness and in their proof techniques.
-In particular, Keevash and Mycroft~\cite{KM15} introduced the concept of completeness for lattices and used it to find a suitable allocation for the Hypergraph Blow-up Lemma.
+In particular, Keevash and Mycroft~\cite{KM15} introduced the concept of completeness for lattices (see \cref{sec:lattice-completeness}) and used it to find a suitable allocation for the Hypergraph Blow-up Lemma.
 Independently, Lo and Markström~\cite{LM15} developed an absorption-based approach to hypergraph tiling using a (more restrictive) form of lattice completeness.
-Han~\cite{Han21} combined and extended these ideas to give a simpler proof of the Keevash--Mycroft Theorem avoiding the (Strong) Hypergraph Regularity Lemma.
+Han~\cite{Han21} combined and extended these ideas to give a simpler proof of the Keevash--Mycroft Theorem avoiding the (Strong) Hypergraph Regularity Lemma.}

 Our framework contributes to this line of research in two ways.
 Firstly, the interface is simple but practical.
-For host graph families that are approximately closed under taking typical induced subgraphs of constant order, \cref{thm:framework} practically decomposes the problem of finding perfect tilings into verifying the space, divisibility and cover properties independently, which can greatly simplify the analysis.
-Moreover, the fact that $m$-digraphs are allowed to have repeated vertices adds a lot of flexility to this approach.
+For host graph families that are approximately closed under subsampling, \cref{thm:framework} essentially decomposes the problem of finding perfect tilings into verifying the space, divisibility and cover properties independently (as illustrated by \cref{thm:minimum-degree-thresholds}), which can greatly simplify the analysis.
+The fact that $m$-digraphs are allowed to have repeated vertices adds significant flexibility to this approach.
 In combination, we obtain short and insightful proofs of many old and new results.

 The second noteworthy point about \cref{thm:framework} is that the proof itself is quite short.
 The argument is self-contained, after discounting classic insights from combinatorics, and it does not involve the Regularity Lemma.
-The techniques can easily be extended to other configurations involving exceptional vertices and the partite setting.
-Finally, our framework can also be used to derive stability results via the theory of property testing.
+The techniques can easily be extended to other setups concerning exceptional vertices and the partite setting.
+Finally, our framework can also be used to derive stability results via the theory of property testing (see below).

+{Since the announcement of this paper, further applications of our framework and the introduced methods have appeared.
+We discuss this in more detail in \cref{sec:conclusion}.}